 The Fitbit Charge and Charge HR come with tracker within wristband (either small, large or x-large), wireless sync dongle, and charging cable.

 All work with the Fitbit desktop dashboard and iPhone and Android apps.

 Which Fitbit is best for you?

 It’s possible to look at the Fitbit activity trackers in two groups.
-(We are ignoring the Fitbit Ultra as that is no longer available.)
+(We are ignoring the Fitbit Ultra and Fitbit Force as they are no longer available.)

-The clip-on One and Force wristband boast the most features, including Floors Climbed via the altimeter.
+The clip-on One and Charge wristband boast the most features, including Floors Climbed via the altimeter.
 They also show more right there on their displays.
-Sadly the Force has been withdrawn from sale, although you can buy them secondhand from online sites such as eBay.
-The One remains available.

 The Zip doesn’t vibrate when you reach your targets.
 And it doesn’t monitor your sleep efficiency.